Total proctocolectomy with ileostomy

 Next your surgeon will create an ileostomy:

 - Your surgeon will make a small surgical cut in your belly.
-Usually this is made in the lower right part of your belly.
+Most often this is made in the lower right part of your belly.

 - The last part of your small intestine (ileum) is pulled through this surgical cut, and sewn onto your belly.